wangyafu/AutoAnalyze/README_EN.md

 python -m ipykernel install --user
 ```

+## Dual Agent Mode

+This mode is still in testing.
+It introduces a user agent that is responsible for planning.
+The benefits are:

+1. You can use LLMs that don't support Function Call capabilities.
+The user agent doesn't directly call tools but guides the tool-calling agent to complete tasks.
+2. Complex tasks can be completed through collaboration between agents.
+However, the current dual agent mode implementation is rudimentary and may not improve task completion rates.

 ## LLM Configuration

-Modify backend/config.json or use the web interface to configure LLM settings.
+Modify backend/config.yaml or use the web interface to configure LLM settings.
 Currently supports OpenAI-compatible APIs with function call capability.

-Tested models include qwen-plus.
+Tested models include qwen-plus, qwen-max, and deepseek-chat (deepseek-v3).

 ## Notes